Kaifeng: Five dynasties and Song dynasty

 Another well-known sight was the astronomical clock tower of the engineer, scientist, and statesman Su Song (1020–1101 AD).
-It was crowned with a rotating armillary sphere that was hydraulically-powered (i.e. by water wheel and a water clock), yet it incorporated an escapement mechanism two hundred years before they were found in the clockworks of Europe and featured the first known endless power-transmitting chain drive.
+It was crowned with a rotating armillary sphere that was hydraulically powered (i.e. by water wheel and a water clock), yet it incorporated an escapement mechanism two hundred years before they were found in the clockworks of Europe and featured the first known endless power-transmitting chain drive.

-Kaifeng reached its peak importance in the 11th century as a commercial and industrial center at the intersection of four major canals.
+Dongjing reached its peak importance in the 11th century as a commercial and industrial center at the intersection of four major canals.
 During this time, the city was surrounded by three rings of city walls and probably had a population of between 600,000 and 700,000.
-It is believed that Kaifeng was the largest city in the world from 1013 to 1127.
+It is believed that it was the largest city in the world from 1013 to 1127.